Austin Seibert: Cleveland Browns

-Seibert was selected by the Cleveland Browns in the fifth round (170th overall) of the 2019 NFL Draft.
+Seibert was selected by the Cleveland Browns in the fifth round (170th overall) of the 2019 NFL draft.
 Seibert signed his rookie contract with the Browns on May 3, 2019.

 Seibert made the Browns' 53-man roster out of training camp.
 He made his NFL debut in the Browns' 2019 regular season opener against the Tennessee Titans.
 He converted one of two extra point attempts in the 43–13 loss.
 He scored his first career field goal during the Browns' Week 2 game against the New York Jets, where he kicked three field goals in a Browns' 23–3 win.
+As a rookie, he converted 30 of 35 extra point attempts and 25 of 29 field goal attempts.
+He was named to the PFWA All-Rookie Team.

 Seibert was waived by the Browns on September 14, 2020, after missing a field goal and extra point in a 38–6 loss to the Baltimore Ravens in Week 1.

 Cincinnati Bengals

 Seibert was claimed off waivers by the Cincinnati Bengals on September 15, 2020.
 Seibert played in four games during the 2020 season with the Bengals making six of nine field goals and all eight of the extra points he attempted.
 He was waived on August 31, 2021, after losing out the starting kicker job to Evan McPherson in training camp.